 I nodded as we looked at each other bashfully.
 I looked away first and spied Bette dashing across the street back to us, her green eyes widened to see Steve again and her lips stretched into a knowing grin.
 "Well, I guess I'll see you tomorrow then."
 He nodded and I took Bette's elbow, guiding her away.

 "What was that all about?"

-"We're having coffee tomorrow,"
+"We're having coffee together tomorrow."

 Bette looked over her shoulder and then whistled.
 "Captain America asked you out for coffee?"

-"No one's more surprised than me, but he keeps me guessing."
+"No one's more surprised than me, but he keeps me guessing…I like that."
 My lips formed a genuine smile, and I couldn't wait for the next day to dawn.